Is becoming a roofer right for me?

 Still unsure if becoming a roofer is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a roofer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Here are some general steps you can follow to become a roofer: